KMEQQORI/sort-by-object/README.md

 # 📦 sort-by-object

 **`sort-by-object`** is a utility function that allows sorting arrays of objects based on nested properties.
 It supports sorting both strings and numbers, and allows specifying the sort order (`asc` or `desc`).
+Additionally, you can control whether the original array is mutated or if a new sorted array is returned.

 ## 🚀 Installation